X-Squad

 X-Squad, known in Japan as X-Fire/Crossfire (XFIRE ~クロスファイア~, XFIRE ~Kurosufaia~), is a 2000 third-person shooter video game developed and published by Electronic Arts Square under the EA Games label for the PlayStation 2.
 It was released on August 3, 2000 in Japan, October 26 in North America (as a launch title for the console), and on December 8 in Europe.

 Gameplay

 The player is prompted to use commands for Ash to give to his teammates.

 X-Squad takes the form of a third-person shooter, with the two analog sticks moving the character and camera respectively.
 In the game the player leads a group of up to three soldiers through nine levels, giving them commands to perform helpful actions.
 The player can also use the R1 and L1 buttons to strafe.

 Plot

 In the year 2037, W-Squad has been defeated.
 Doctor Bianca Noble has been kidnapped and her experiment Project Medusa has been stolen.
 Ash, the leader of X-Squad, along with teammates Maya, Melinda and Judd, is deployed to rescue Dr. Noble and take down her kidnappers.

+Japanese version

+The Japanese version of the game's story starts in 2036 where the government is forced to quarantine certain areas in the US.
+Two months later, government officials and a medical team were sent to the quarantined areas to investigate.
+Ash and his team were assigned to conduct a special forces op to figure out what happened to them.